 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-IHG Platinum elite status is arguably the easiest mid-high tier hotel status to earn, but that doesn’t mean the benefits you receive will make you feel like a valued loyalty member.
+IHG Platinum Elite status is arguably the easiest mid-high tier hotel status to earn, but that doesn’t mean the benefits you receive will make you feel like a valued loyalty member.

-Here we’re going to go over what you can expect when you have IHG Platinum status as well as how you can earn it with paid stays or with a credit card.
+In this piece, we’re going to go over what you can expect when you have IHG Platinum Elite status.
+We’ll also go over how you can earn it with paid stays or with a credit card.

-It’s possible to earn Platinum elite status with IHG a few different ways:
+It’s possible to earn Platinum Elite status with IHG Rewards a few different ways: